eduNEXT/platform-plugin-ecommerce-api/docs/decisions/0001-purpose-of-this-repo.rst

 .. image:: ../_static/enrollment-diagram.png
   :alt: Sequence diagram of purchase using Woocommerce Integration.

-Sequence diagram of purchase using Woocommerce Integration.
+Sequence diagram of purchase using Woocommerce Integration (included to show the high-level flow and not meant to be a comprehensive list of use cases and user flows).

 Decision
 ********